Wabinab/xenoblade-chronicles-2/src/15_history.md

 "Right.
 Amalthus."
 She answered thoughtlessly as she focused on her Core.
 Why is there only half of it?
 "Sorry, m-my mistake.
 You just reminded me of somebody I know.
 It is quite cold, isn't it?
 I might go back to my room, after all."
 This is no longer whom she'd known, perhaps.

-As she turned around, Fan sent her by bowing to her, "Yes.
+As she turned around, Fan sent her off by bowing to her, "Yes.
 Good night.
 Lady Mythra."

 "N-night, Fan."